|Home • Recent Topics • About Us • Chat • Forums • Newsfeeds • Photo Galleries • Resource Directory • Trip Reports • Videos|

 Advertise With Us | Media Coverage | Privacy Statement | Sponsor List

-The goal of this website is to promote all-terrain vehicles (ATVs), to serve as a forum and support network for ATV owners throughout British Columbia, to encourage responsible riding, and to assist and educate new riders.
+The goal of this website is to promote all-terrain vehicles (ATVs), to serve as a forum and support network for ATV and SxS owners throughout British Columbia, to encourage responsible riding, and to assist and educate new riders.

 Some of us enjoy the scenic trails, taking in the views or learning about the area's history.
 Some of us use our ATVs to get to our favourite fishing spots or game trails.
 Some of like to play in deep, sticky mud or endless sand dunes, perhaps an extension of our inner child struggling to be remembered.
 Some of us thrive on hard-core and technical trails, where seemingly insurmountable obstacles are just another challenge to test rider and machine.
 Some of us race on closed-course tracks, pitting rider and against rider, while going for the prize and the bragging rights.
 Some of us use our ATVs for work, and while that might seem boring compared to the recreational opportunities that abound in British Columbia, there's nothing wrong with getting paid to ride.
 And of course, some of us do all or a combination of the above.

 But we're not just about riding!
 Some of our members are involved with land-use issues, trail maintenance, and other important activities.
 We hold the annual Quads.ca Province-wide Trail Clean-up, and support charitable efforts such as the Lower Mainland Christmas Bureau through our Christmas Toy Drive.

 Quads.ca has been online since May 12, 2003.